-- Surface type "sea ice" (only allowed in pixels where IGBP=water) contains a certain areal proportion of pure sea ice, according to its sea ice concentration (%), and may also contain water, i.e. the remaining portion of the pixel. - Surface type "Fresh snow" (only allowed in pixels where IGBP \( \pm \) water) contains an areal proportion of pure snow, according to its snow cover (%), and may also contain 'undefined land', i.e. the remaining portion of the land.
-In line with the CERES ADM scene type definitions, Please note that this undefinedgeneric 'nonsnow covered land' does not have a further specified land cover type (such as desert, forest, etc.); their gible compared to the sharp contrast between the reflectance from the snow and non-snow pixel fractions.
+- Surface type "sea ice" (only allowed in pixels where IGBP=water) contains a certain areal proportion of pure sea ice, according to its sea ice concentration (%), and may also contain water, i.e. the remaining portion of the pixel. - Surface type "Fresh snow" (only allowed in pixels where IGBP + water) contains an areal proportion of pure snow, according to its snow cover (%), and may also contain 'undefined land', i.e. the remaining portion of the land.
+In line with the CERES ADM scene type definitions, this generic 'non-snow covered land' does not have a further specified land cover type (such as desert, forest, etc.); their differences are negligible compared to the sharp contrast between the reflectance from the snow and non-snow pixel fractions.

-Note that the surface type mapping shown in Tables 7 and 8 is not sufficient to select the correct scene-type-dependent NTB, ADM, and TWL models, since a surface type is just one of the parameters that make up a scene type.
+Note that the surface type mapping shown in Tables 3-1 and 3-2 is not sufficient to select the correct scene-type-dependent NTB, ADM, and TWL models, since a surface type is just one of the parameters that make up a scene type.
 Other criteria are e.g. snow cover, cloud cover, cloud properties,..
 For example, the CERES surface type "SURF\SEAICE" is not sufficient to determine the correct ADM.
-In fact, it simply specifies the range of scene type numbers (600-620) from which the correct scene type (and corresponding model) is chosen by additionally considering sea ice concentration and cloud cover (see Annex 9.1).
+In fact, it simply specifies the range of scene type numbers (600-620) from which the correct scene type (and corresponding model) is chosen by additionally considering sea ice concentration and cloud cover (see Annex 10.1).

-Figure 34 shows an example of the resulting "CERES surface type" for an area in which all the pixels are observed during nighttime, i.e. condition III in Flowchart Fig.33, meaning that all the fresh snow pixels (CERES\surface\type=7) are determined using ERA5 snow depth; in this example these pixels are mainly situated in the southern Andes region.
+Figure 3-7 shows an example of the resulting "CERES surface type" for an area in which all the pixels are observed during nighttime, i.e. condition III in Flowchart Fig.3-6, meaning that all the fresh snow pixels (CERES surface type=7) are determined using ERA5 snow depth; in this example these pixels are mainly situated in the southern Andes region.